quantifiedcode/python-anti-patterns/docs/maintainability/too_many_arguments_for_format_string.rst

 Summary
 -------

 A format string contains more arguments than replacement fields.
-You can improve the readability and minimize the chance of bugs in the code by updating the format string to have the same number of replacement fields and arguments.
+Fix the format string so that it has the same number of replacement fields as argument strings to minimize bugs and improve readability.

 Description
 -----------

-Although a format string that contains more arguments than replacement fields will execute just fine, the extra arguments are unused.
-This reduces code readability and increases the chance of future bugs.
+Although a format string that contains more arguments than replacement fields will execute, the extra arguments reduce code readability and increase the chance of future bugs.
 Therefore, unless the extra arguments serve a purpose they should be removed.

 Examples
 ----------